-As already mentioned, many electrical and electronic devices might interfere with nearby electrical and electronic devices.
+Electrical and electronic equipment might interfere with nearby devices.
 For example, large digital displays can interfere with radio signals in ports or industrial areas – which could be disastrous.
-That said, consumer electronics can also cause interference on a smaller scale – for example in your living room.
+That said, consumer electronics can also cause interference on a smaller scale – for example, in your living room.

-As such, the EMC Directive sets technical requirements to prevent interruption or other interferences among devices.
+As such, the EMC Directive regulates the electromagnetic compatibility of electric and electronic equipment and sets technical requirements to prevent interruption or other interferences among devices by:

-1. Limiting the frequency range and other unnecessary radiations emitted by a device
+a.
+Limiting the frequency range and other unnecessary radiations emitted by a device.

-2. Setting the immunity specifications of the device, so that it’s not disturbed by external radio emissions as well
+b.
+Setting the immunity specifications of the device, so that it’s not disturbed by external radio emissions as well.

 - Household appliances